symfony/symfony-docs/reference/configuration/security.rst

 **type**: ``boolean`` **default**: ``false``

-If you'd like the user to be forwarded to the login form instead of being redirected, set this option to ``true``.
+If you would like the user to be forwarded to the login form instead of being redirected, set this option to ``true``.

 username_parameter